YahooArchive/mojito/docs/dev_guide/reference/mojito_cmdline.rst

 ``$ mojito build hybridapp [-c <context> -n <snapshot_name> -t <snapshot_tag>] <path/to/app/>``

-This generates a HTML5 application that is customized to work with Cocktails Runtime.
+This generates a HTML5 application that is customized to work with a future component of the Cocktails suite that will allow you to write HTML5/JavaScript applications that can access native features of mobile devices.

 The generated application contains Mojito, frame mojits, the default mojit ``top_frame``, your created mojits, and application configuration.
-The command will also create a ``snapshot.json`` file that will be read by the Cocktails Updater, which is a Web service that saves snapshots of your application that client devices can fetch and update applications.
-The ``<snapshot_name>`` is the name for a snapshot and ``<snapshot_tag>`` can be any tag that you want associated with the application.
+The command will also create a ``snapshot.json`` file that can be used tracking and updating applications.

-See the `Cocktails Updater documentation <>`_ for more information.

 .. _mj_cmdlne-compile_sys: